 - The Real American Heroes had rivalries with The Young Bucks, oddly enough, in both NWA and PWG.

 - Suzukigun's Killer Elite Squad were this for him as a tag team wrestler in NJPW.

 - As a singles wrestler, Anderson shared the same competitive hatred for Okada, Tanahashi, and Nakamura that his fellow BC leaders have had.

-- The Usos and The New Day are quickly becoming this for him and Gallows in WWE.
+- The Usos, The New Day and The Viking Raiders are quickly becoming this for him and Gallows in WWE.

 - Badass Biker: The Bullet Club is heavily inspired by this trope and his tag team partner basically is one.

 - Badass Longcoat: Rocking them in his entrance gear since 2016, through Wrestle Kingdom 10 and into his WWE career.
 Went back to T-shirts and regular-length vests again by mid-2017.

 - Bald of Evil: He's usually a heel, and he's been bald since '07.

 - With Luke "Doc" Gallows later in NJPW and then again in WWE.

 - Beard of Evil: He's usually a heel, and rocks a tight beard.